SecureSECO/SearchSECOCrawler/README.md

 ##Stand-alone

-The standalone project that can be run can be found in the "Standalone" folder.
+The standalone project that can be run can be found in the "SearchSECOCrawler" folder.
 However, as the data that is returned from crawling will not be displayed to the user, we advise to use this project as a library instead.

 ## Library